QuantaEnergy/Steam.Boiler/Engineering/Site:/Bosch's boiler-planning.com/Boiler/readme.md

 # Types:
 https://www.boiler-planning.com/en/technology/boiler/types.html

-Has a detailed diagram of the "3 Pass, Shell boiler" Design!
+Has a detailed diagram of each design!
+- 3-Pass boiler